base-org/brand-kit/guides/editorial-style-guide.md

 **Highlight progress and what’s next**

 When discussing Base's ongoing developments, celebrate recent milestones and accomplishments.
-Outline the key priorities and initiatives planned for the current or upcoming period, grounding them in Base's overarching vision and mission.
+Outline the priorities and initiatives planned for the current or upcoming period, grounding them in Base's overarching vision and mission.
 Invite collaboration from the community, fostering an environment where external perspectives can contribute ideas and feedback.

 **Focus on concrete examples over abstract concepts**